thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 * TOC
 {:toc}

-One of the key features of the MQTT broker is to receive messages published by clients, filter the messages by topic, and distribute them to subscribers, and this is a crucial process that must work reliably under high load.
+An essential attribute of the MQTT broker involves the reception of messages disseminated by clients, their filtration based on topics, and subsequent distribution to subscribers.
+This procedure bears immense significance, particularly when operating under substantial workloads.
-In this article, we are going to describe steps that we have made to ensure that ThingsBoard MQTT Broker can constantly handle around **1M** connected clients and process **200k MQTT publish messages per second** as inbound and outbound traffic.
+Within this discourse, we shall illustrate the measures undertaken to ascertain that the ThingsBoard MQTT broker maintains unwavering capability in simultaneously accommodating approximately **100M** connected clients, while effectively managing the influx and outflow of **3M MQTT publish messages per second**.

 ![image](/images/mqtt-broker/reference/perf-tests/mqtt-broker-perf-tests.png)

 ### Test methodology

 We have chosen Amazon Web Services (AWS) as the target cloud provider to conduct the performance test.
-We have deployed the ThingsBoard (TB) MQTT broker cluster of 5 nodes in [EKS](https://aws.amazon.com/eks/) cluster (on a single EC2 instance, or node, 1 broker pod is deployed) with the connection to [RDS](https://aws.amazon.com/rds/) and [MSK](https://aws.amazon.com/msk/).
+We have deployed the ThingsBoard (TB) MQTT broker cluster of 25 nodes in [EKS](https://aws.amazon.com/eks/) cluster (on a single EC2 instance, or node, 1 broker pod is deployed) with the connection to [RDS](https://aws.amazon.com/rds/) and [Kafka](https://kafka.apache.org/).
-See the next page for more information about the ThingsBoard MQTT broker [architecture](/docs/mqtt-broker/architecture/).
+For a comprehensive understanding of the ThingsBoard MQTT broker architecture, please refer to the subsequent [page](/docs/mqtt-broker/architecture/).
-RDS has been deployed as a single instance and MSK has been deployed containing 3 brokers, each located in a separate Availability Zone (AZ).
+RDS has been deployed as a single instance while the Kafka setup consists of 9 brokers distributed across 3 distinct Availability Zones (AZs).

-The [test agent](#how-to-repeat-the-tests) provisions and connects a configurable number of MQTT clients that constantly publish time-series data over MQTT to specific topics.
+The [test agent](#how-to-repeat-the-tests) orchestrates the provisioning and establishment of MQTT clients, allowing for flexible configuration of their numbers.
+These clients operate persistently, continuously publishing time-series data over MQTT to designated topics.
-Additionally, it provisions a configurable number of MQTT clients that subscribe by topic filters to receive published messages.
+Furthermore, the agent facilitates the provisioning of MQTT clients that subscribe by topic filters to receive the messages published by the aforementioned clients.

 Various IoT device profiles differ based on the number of messages they produce and the size of each message.
 We have emulated smart tracker devices that send messages with five data points.
 The size of a single "publish" message is approximately **114 bytes**.